Magnitude cohomology: Magnitude homology of enriched categories

 \section{Magnitude homology of enriched categories}

-In this brief section we recall Leinster and Shulman's definition of magnitude homology of enriched categories~\cite{LeinsterShulman}, modulo a simplifying assumption, and we spell out the details in the case of posets, categories, and generalised metric spaces.
+In this brief section we recall Leinster and Shulman's definition of magnitude homology of enriched categories~\cite{LeinsterShulman}, and we spell out the details in the case of posets, categories, and generalised metric spaces.
 This is intended to motivate and facilitate the introduction of magnitude cohomology in the following section, but we also hope that it will give readers who are not familiar with~\cite{LeinsterShulman} a quick way into the subject.
-Of course, we heartily recommend the original treatment, namely sections 3 and 4 of~\cite{LeinsterShulman}.
-Note that, throughout, we will employ an additional simplifying assumption that allows us to streamline our account without excluding any known examples; see Remark~\ref{remark-assumption}.
+Of course, we heartily recommend the original treatment, namely section~5 of~\cite{LeinsterShulman}.

-Let $\V$ be a symmetric monoidal category, let $\A$ be a closed symmetric monoidal abelian category, and let $\Sigma\colon\V\to\A$ be a strong monoidal functor.
+Let $\V$ be a symmetric monoidal category, let $\A$ be a closed symmetric monoidal abelian category, and let $\Sigma\colon\V\to\A$ be a strong symmetric monoidal functor.
 We assume that $\V$ is \emph{semicartesian}, meaning that the unit object $1_\V$ is terminal.

 \begin{definition}[Magnitude homology] Given a $\V$-category $X$, the \emph{magnitude nerve} of $X$ is the simplicial object $B^\Sigma_\bullet(X)$ in $\A$ defined by